 The dish lives up to the venue’s “simply from scratch” motto.
 Fun side note: If you’re really starving, you can substitute grilled cheese sandwiches for the buns in all the burger dishes.
 I picked up an oversized pecan butter tart on the way out.
 After all, I was going skiing later on and needed to keep my strength up.

 Next, I checked out a couple of the shops that are open year-round.
 The Kakabeka Depot on the south side of the highway combines garden, horse and pet supplies with an impressive selection of quality toys from the Melissa & Doug and John Deere brands, as well as local honey and jams.
-Next door is the Kakabeka Falls Gift and Amethyst Shoppe, which is crammed with souvenir t-shirts and gift items, as well as Thunder Bay amethyst, handmade knitting, locally made candles and books by regional authors.
+Next door is the Kakabeka Falls IDA Pharmacy, which has everything you'd expect to find in a pharmacy as well as a selection of gifts and souvenirs.
 The Metropolitan Moose Beanery and Cafe is another inviting spot, offering home baking and hearty soups and sandwiches created with local ingredients, some grown right in their own backyard.